catderohan/Kickstarter-Analysis/README.md

 # KickstarterAnalysis
-Analysis comparing Louise' campaign "fever" to other kickstarter campaigns.
+Analyzin and comparing Louise' campaign "Fever" to other kickstarter campaigns.